 Monday State of Mind Excerpt

-Garrick woke squeezing the air out of Ava and she fought to release his arms and legs coiled around her, calling out his name breathlessly.
+Ava woke to Garrick squeezing the air out of her lungs, and she fought to release his arms and legs coiled around her, calling out his name as loud as she could breathlessly.

-The phone ringing on the nightstand broke his subconscious embrace, freeing her from his potentially deadly grasp.
+The phone ringing on the nightstand broke his subconscious embrace, freeing Ava from his potentially deadly grasp.

-Ava reached over to the phone and puffed “Hello” into the handset.
+Ava reached over to the phone and puffed “Hello” quietly into the handset.

 Garrick rolled over onto his back staring at the white void beyond the ceiling.